MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 * Connector messages can't contain file attachments.

 * The connector instance URL should be treated as secret or confidential.
 Anyone who has the URL can post to it.
-If required, team owners can delete the connector instance.
+If necessary, team owners can delete the connector instance.

-* If required, a tenant administrator can prevent new connector instances from being created and Microsoft can block all usage of a connector app.
+* If necessary, a tenant administrator can prevent new connector instances from being created and Microsoft can block all usage of a connector app.

 ### Outgoing webhooks